toliaqat/xenon-wiki/service-framework-performance.md

 ### Service Footprint
  * ~ 300 bytes / service instance

-Note DCP will pause services to disk and remove all runtime cost, when a service is not in use.
+Note Xenon will pause services to disk and remove all runtime cost, when a service is not in use.
 So its only limited by access patterns and disk size, not memory size.

 ## Update Operation Throughput